Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 </ul>
 {{site.data.alerts.end}}

-## Qumulo Core Role Types
+## Qumulo Core Built-In Roles
-This section explains the Administrators, Data-Administrators, Observers, and Custom role types in Qumulo Core.
+Qumulo Core includes several built-in static roles that provide predefined sets of privileges for common administrative scenarios.
+These roles are designed to support several typical organizational access control personas..

 ### Administrators
 {% include note.html content="Only the default administrator account can access a Qumulo cluster by using SSH." %}